Angelina Jolie: Relationships and marriages

 Jolie had a serious boyfriend for two years from the age of 14.
-Her mother allowed them to live together in her home, of which Jolie later said, "I was either going to be reckless on the streets with my boyfriend or he was going to be with me in my bedroom with my mom in the next room.
-She made the choice, and because of it, I continued to go to school every morning and explored my first relationship in a safe way."
+Her mother allowed them to live together in her home, of which Jolie later said, I was either going to be reckless on the streets with my boyfriend or he was going to be with me in my bedroom with my mom in the next room.
+She made the choice, and because of it, I continued to go to school every morning and explored my first relationship in a safe way.
 She has compared the relationship to a marriage in its emotional intensity, and said that the breakup compelled her to dedicate herself to her acting career at age 16.

 During filming of Hackers (1995), Jolie had a romance with actor Jonny Lee Miller, her first lover since the relationship in her early teens.
 They were not in touch for months after production ended, but eventually reconnected and married soon after in March 1996.
 She attended her wedding in black rubber pants and a white T-shirt, upon which she had written the groom's name in her blood.
-Although the relationship ended the following year, Jolie remained on good terms with Miller, whom she called "a solid man and a solid friend".
+The relationship ended the following year, with Jolie saying her busy work schedule kept them apart too often.
+Jolie remained on good terms with Miller, whom she called "a solid man and a solid friend".
 Their divorce, initiated by Jolie in February 1999, was finalized shortly before she remarried the next year.

 Prior to her marriage to Miller, Jolie began a relationship with model and actress Jenny Shimizu on the set of Foxfire (1996).
-In 1997 she said, "I would probably have married Jenny if I hadn't married my husband.
+In 1997, she said, "I would probably have married Jenny if I hadn't married my husband.
 I fell in love with her the first second I saw her."
 According to Shimizu, their relationship lasted several years and continued even while Jolie was romantically involved with other people.
 In a 1997 interview with the lesbian magazine Girlfriends, she was asked how she felt about being a sex symbol to both men and women; she responded "It's great because I love men and women."
 In 2003, when asked if she was bisexual, Jolie answered, "Of course.
 If I fell in love with a woman tomorrow, would I feel that it's okay to want to kiss and touch her?
 If I fell in love with her?
 Absolutely!
 Yes!"